AxeldeWater/yamefetch/README.md

 I always felt that there wasn't enough UwU in neofetch, so inspired in this amazing [concept](https://www.reddit.com/r/ProgrammerAnimemes/comments/tifm61/yamete_kudasai/) I made a quick dumb script that did it but neater usage wise(not code wise LOL)

+Comes with 19 waifus and 6 moans out of the box.
+Feel free to add your own ASCII waifus or moans (supports most audio formats), as long as you make sure that the titles of the files don't contain a space!

 <p align="right">(<a href="#top">back to top</a>)</p>